iCandyLabs/management/README.md

 #### Details

 Most of how it works should be self-explanatory from the examples above.
-There's just a few things to keep in mind:
+There's just a few things that might not be obvious:

 1. Billow assumes it's only dealing with servers it created.
 So it assumes that the name will be in the "{env}-{template}-{n}"